keeks-mtl/go-tennis/README.md

 - As a user, I want to see what the lessons entail.
 - As a user, I want to know what the pricing of the lessons are.
 - As a user, I want to know what the lesson schedule looks like.
-- As a user, I want to be able to stay informed of changes/opportunities.
 #### Purchasing and Checkout
 - As a user, I want to easily select size and quantity of a product when purchasing it.
 - As a user, I want to be able to find what tennis equipment I am looking for easily.